nataliecardot/100-days-of-code/r1-log.md

 ### R1D62

 **Today's Progress:**
 Learned about the powerful git rebase command and got a refresher on the document object model.

+### R1D63

+**Today's Progress:**
+Learned several DOM methods and properties for updating, adding, and removing page content.